Aakash12980/Team-JARVIS/README.md

 # Team-JARVIS
-IOT in Health (for visually impaired people
+A product for visually impaired people which let them walk more safely.